whyboris/utilitarianism.net/content/en/textbook.md

   <div class="book-textbook">

-This **peer-reviewed, open-access textbook** introduces modern utilitarianism in a concise and engaging way, making it both accessible for undergraduates and informative for advanced readers.[^1]
+This **peer-reviewed, open-access textbook** introduces modern utilitarianism in a concise and engaging way, making it both accessible for undergraduates and informative for advanced readers.[^1] It avoids philosophical jargon where possible and provides definitions where necessary.

 The 2024 print edition of this textbook is [available from Hackett Publishing](https://hackettpublishing.com/introduction-to-utilitarianism), featuring all the core textbook chapters from this website.